RayHightower/RayHightower.com/_posts/2016-12-29-m-pesa-blends-fintech-mobile-in-kenya.markdown

 One US-based developer said to me: "But Ray, Kenya's population is smaller s in the USA.
 They also have a smaller GDP.”
 Both points are true, but they miss the point.
 My response: You're missing the point.
 The creators have built a product with:
 * A footprint small enough to run on any mobile device, from the cheapest flip phone to the most advanced iPhone or Android device.
 * A user experience that's so intuitive that everyone I spoke with in Kenya uses it.
 The numbers back this up.
-In 2015, 42% of the Kenyan GDP was processed through M-Pesa.

 Any time we have a product used by so many people, from such a diverse set of backgrounds, network effects come into play.
 Safaricom is in an excellent position to benefit from the network they've built.
 Somewhere, maybe sometime soon, a smart group of developers will build on top of the M-Pesa platform and benefit, too.